-Prime Minister Narendra Modi on Saturday said the country will ensure ‘ease of doing business’ for its youth while they should work for providing ‘ease of living’ to people, particularly the poorest of the poor, through innovations.
+Prime Minister Narendra Modi on Saturday said the country will ensure ‘ease of doing business for its youth.
+At the same time, they should work for providing ‘ease of living’ to people, particularly the poorest of the poor, through innovations.

 Addressing the 51st annual convocation of IIT Delhi via video conferencing, he said that the post-COVID-19 world is going to be very different and technology will play the biggest role in it.

 COVID-19 has taught the world that globalisation is important but self-reliance is equally important, the prime minister said.

 “India is fully committed to give its youth ease of doing business so that the youth through their innovation can bring about a change in the lives of crores of people of the country,” Modi said addressing the graduating students of IIT Delhi.